Contrasting Features of Parton Energy Loss in Heavy-ion Collisions at RHIC and the LHC

-With this observation and prediction, it becomes more difficult to explain the large $v_{2}$ measurements observed for jets and leading particles at high $p_{T}$ \cite{ALICE_flow}.
+Our parton energy loss scenario predicts that the elliptic flow ($v_2$) of jets or high-$p_T$ leading particles in A+A collisions of intermediate centrality, if measured with minimal nonflow effects, will be close to zero and significantly smaller than values calculated assuming a static path-length dependence.
+Therefore, it is challenging to explain the large $v_2$ values observed for jets and leading particles at high $p_{T}$~\cite{ALICE_flow,Chen:2024aom}.
 Previous calculations of nuclear modification factor and anisotropic flow values for jets at RHIC and the LHC, however, do not prevent this possibility.
 In Ref.~\cite{PathLengthv2Calc}, a wide variety of energy loss models are shown to be able to describe available RHIC and LHC data within experimental uncertainty for both strong and weak path-length-dependent models.
 While this study indicates that the absence of path-length dependence is disfavored in the explored models inspired by quantum chromodynamics, it does not constrain the path-length-dependent parameter to be larger than zero~\cite{PathLengthv2Calc}.
 The exact degree of path-length dependence of parton energy loss remains an outstanding physics issue, which should be addressed with more precise data.
+It is puzzling why the observed $v_{2}$ for jets or leading particles shows a weak $p_T$ dependence, while the magnitude of parton energy loss exhibits a strong $p_T$ dependence.
+There are some experimental details worthy of more investigation such as the subtraction scheme for the $v_{2}$-dependent background.
 The nonflow correlations in elliptic flow measurements for jets and high-$p_T$ particles present an important factor to be accounted for as well.
+These experimental concerns should be adequately addressed before the path length dependence of the parton energy loss may be definitively determined.